cenacchi2000/MDD_Diagnosis/README.md

 containing numeric scores.
 Reload the page after new assessments to view the latest results.

-You can also launch the same dashboard with `visualize_results.py`, which simply

-imports the `run` function and starts the server on the default port.
+You can also launch the same dashboard with `visualize_results.py` or `visualize_web.py`, both of which simply import the `run` function and start the server on the default port.